-This video communications company has been essential for people and teams to be able to talk to each other, even if each member is speaking from a different locations and devices.
-This has allowed group activities, such as meetings, classes, training and even some events such as lectures, to take place, without any major losses.
+This video communications company has been essential for people and teams to be able to talk to each other, even if each member is speaking from different locations and devices.
+This has allowed group activities, such as meetings, classes, training, and even some events such as lectures, to take place, without any major losses.

-Due to its convenience, Zoom has seen an absurd growth in the last few months, as the number of users has multiplied exponentially.
+Due to its convenience, Zoom has seen an excessive growth in the last few months, as the number of users has multiplied exponentially.
 And of course, if we are talking about a company whose business model is based on users, if that number has grown enormously, you can be sure that this is also true with regard to the company’s income.

-But, after all, how does Zoom business model work — and why has its popularity increased so much compared to similar products on the market?
+But, after all, how does the Zoom business model work — and why has its popularity increased so much compared to similar products on the market?

 As the company’s website defines, “Zoom is an easy, reliable cloud platform for video, voice, content sharing, and chat runs across mobile devices, desktops, telephones, and room system (that) helps businesses and organizations bring their teams together in a frictionless environment to get more done.”

 It is a remote video conferencing system, founded in 2011, by Eric Yuan.
-Yuan was the engineer for Cisco WebEX, also a Cisco videoconferencing product.
+Yuan was the engineer for Cisco WebEx, also a Cisco videoconferencing product.
 However, when he realized that his product was not being well used by the company and was not pleasing users, he chose to leave the company and found Zoom.

-This SaaS platform allows users to interact using cameras and microphones from devices connected to the internet — computers, smartphones, tablets — and also permits users to share everything on their screens with each other, improving the experience in project meetings, presentations and classes, for example.
+This SaaS platform allows users to interact using cameras and microphones from devices connected to the internet — computers, smartphones, tablets — and also permits users to share everything on their screens with each other, improving the experience in project meetings, presentations, and classes, for example.

 How Zoom makes money

 Zoom applies the freemium business model.
 In other words, it uses a monthly subscription system as a revenue stream (there are four different paid plans for meetings), but it also offers a free option, that is, at no cost, with more limited resources.
-Its main resources are the online meetings.
+Its main resources are online meetings.
 The plans are:

-- Zoom Pro: this plan is aimed at small teams — or individual entrepreneurs, such as teachers and coaches.
+- Zoom Pro: This plan is aimed at small teams — or individual entrepreneurs, such as teachers and coaches.
 At $149.90 a year, video calls can take place among up to 100 participants, with a 30-hour time limit per call.
-In addition, it offers features such as personalized ID, reports, Skype integration and cloud recordings of up to 1 GB.
+In addition, it offers features such as personalized ID, reports, Skype integration, and cloud recordings of up to 1 GB;

-- Zoom Business: with each license of $199.90 a year (starting at 10 licenses for $1,999/year) this plan has all the features of the Pro, for up to 300 simultaneous participants.
-Aimed at medium-sized businesses, it includes features such as telephone support, personalized emails, logins, URLs and an administrator panel, among others.
+- Zoom Business: With each license of $199.90 a year (starting at 10 licenses for $1,999/year) this plan has all the features of the Pro, for up to 300 simultaneous participants.
+Aimed at medium-sized businesses, it includes features such as telephone support, personalized emails, logins, URLs, and an administrator panel, among others;

-- Zoom Enterprise: in this plan, each license is $240,00 a year, starting at 50 licenses for $12,000/year.
-It is developed for large companies, since it enables at least 500 participants.
-In addition, it offers unlimited cloud storage, dedicated support staff and discounts on other extra software benefits.
+- Zoom Enterprise: In this plan, each license is $240.00 a year, starting at 50 licenses for $12,000/year.
+It is developed for large companies since it enables at least 500 participants.
+In addition, it offers unlimited cloud storage, dedicated support staff, and discounts on other extra software benefits;

-- Zoom Business United: with each license at $350,00 per year, and a minimum of 10 (at least, $3,500/year), this plan sums up Zoom Meetings and Zoom Phone.
+- Zoom Business United: With each license at $350.00 per year, and a minimum of 10 (at least, $3,500/year), this plan sums up Zoom Meetings and Zoom Phone.